kaltura/kaltura-editor-application-guide/README.md

 > Replace `<kea_version>` with `latest` to always load the latest production stable version, or set to a specific version number (Refer to the [official changelog](https://knowledge.kaltura.com/kaltura-video-editing-tools-release-notes-and-changelog) for the list of production available versions).
 **Important**: Do not load the index.html directly, it should only be loaded in an iFrame.

+### The basics

-In this repository you will find complete reference implementation examples.
-These samples can be used as reference to integrating the Kaltura Editor iFrame inside your own applications, calling actions and reacting to events using the [postMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+Integrating the Kaltura Editor Application is done by embedding an iFrame inside your web application.
+Communication with the editor app (calling actions and reacting to events) is done by using the [postMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

+In this repository you will also find complete reference implementation examples (under the reference-samples directory, respective programming language directory).

 ## To get started you’ll need